DaveBenham/VenomModules/README.md

 Note that floating point computations have limited precision that could cause an envelope to stall.
 If using the Slow configuration and the VCV sample rate is greater than 96 kHz, then the processing is automatically under-sampled to guarantee that the envelope never stalls.
 But if using the Medium or Fast speeds then it is possible for CV modulated slow envelopes to stall if the VCV sample rate is above 96 kHz.
 The envelope will never stall if stage length CV is not used.

+### RISE and FALL shapes
+The Rise and Fall stages each have a dedicated small knob to adjust the shape or curve of the stage.
+Changing the shape does not change the overall time for a rise from 0 to 10V, or fall from 10 to 0V.
+- Counterclockwise creates a concave up J curve
+- Noon creates a linear rise or fall
+- Clockwise creates a convex up J curve

 ### Envelope Triggering Events

 Envelopes are always triggered on the leading edge of a trigger or gate.
-TRIG creates AD envelopes, and GATE creates ASR envelopes.
+TRIG triggers create AD envelopes, and GATE triggers create ASR envelopes.

 TRIG and GATE each have a manual push button as well as a CV input.
 The state of manual push buttons and CV inputs are maintained independently.